-Application for approval of the Medea Park Association Incorporated General Staff Enterprise Agreement 2021
+Application for approval of the Medea Park Association Incorporated General Staff Enterprise Agreement 2024

-[1] On 10 August 2022, Medea Park Association Incorporated (Employer) made an application for approval of an enterprise agreement known as the Medea Park Association Incorporated General Staff Enterprise Agreement 2021 (Agreement) pursuant to s.185 of the Fair Work Act 2009 (FW Act).
+[1] An application has been made for approval of an enterprise agreement known as the Medea Park Association Incorporated General Staff Enterprise Agreement 2024 (Agreement).
+The application was made pursuant to s 185 of the Fair Work Act 2009 (Cth) (Act).
+It has been made by Medea Park Association Incorporated T/A Medea Park Residential Care (Employer).
 The Agreement is a single enterprise agreement.